MapStory/warper-old/README.md

 This project is currently in use at warper.mapstory.org

+## Map Story Integration

-## Login
+### Login
-The login code has been stripped out, and a cookie from MapStory is required to be a logged in user.
+A cookie set by mapstory.org is required to log on.

+### User name Restrictions
+User names must not contain colons or double quotes.